gocardless/theatre/cmd/theatre-envconsul/README.md

   account token for a Vault token
 - Renders a Hashicorp `envconsul` configuration file with the Vault token, specifying the command the `envconsul` should run and how to find Vault, etc.
-- Exec's into `envconsul` with the rendered configuration file, leaving `envconsul` to run the command
+- Exec's into `envconsul` with the rendered configuration file to obtain secrets
+- Runs the command providing the fetched secrets in the processes environment

 ## `base64-exec`